ruslan-hut/ocapi/docs/apiv1.md

         ]
     }
   ```
-  The endpoint can receive a parameter `update_description` to control whether the description should be updated or added.
+  The body parameter `update_description` is to control whether the description should be updated or added.
   If the parameter is set to `false`, the description will be added only if it doesn't already exist.
   If the parameter is omitted, it defaults to `false`.
 If set to `true`, the description will be added or updated.
-  Example of url: `/api/v1/product/description?update_description=true`

 ### Categories.
 Products Hierarchy